 What are the benefits of Google Tag Manager?

-The main benefit of Google Tag Manager is that you can quickly implement tags and scripts on your website, without requiring a code change.
+The main benefit of Google Tag Manager (GTM) is that you can quickly implement tags and scripts on your website, without requiring a code change by a developer.

-Both advantages dramatically simplify the usage and implementation of analytics and marketing services on a website and thereby save time and money.
+This dramatically simplifies the usage and implementation of analytics and marketing services on a website and thereby saves time and money.

 In fact, 73% of marketers say that using a tag management system helps reduce costs.